Polar Lattices for Lossy Compression: Background

-A polar lattice is constructed by using a set of nested polar codes as the component codes in \eqref{eqn:multilvl}.
-An explicit construction of AWGN-good polar lattices (defined in \cite{polarlatticeJ}) based on the multilevel approach of Forney {\it et al.} \cite{forney6} has been presented in \cite{polarlatticeJ}.
-The key idea is to design a polar code to achieve the capacity for each level $\ell=1, 2, ..., r$ in Construction D.
+A polar lattice for the unconstrained Gaussian channel is constructed by using a set of nested polar codes as the component codes in \eqref{eqn:multilvl}.
+An explicit construction of AWGN-good polar lattices based on the multilevel approach of Forney \textit{et al.} \cite{forney6} has been presented in \cite{polarlatticeJ}.
+The key idea is to design a polar code to achieve the capacity for each level $\ell=1,2,...,r$ in Construction D.

-To achieve the capacity of the power-constrained Gaussian channel, we need to apply Gaussian shaping over the AWGN-good polar lattice, which is considered to be difficult to do directly.
-Motivated by \cite{LingBel13}, we can apply Gaussian shaping to the top lattice $\Lambda$ instead.
-This shaping process generally leads to a nonuniform input distribution and an binary memoryless asymmetric (BMA) channel for each partition.
-In this case, we need the recently introduced polar codes for asymmetric channels.
+To achieve the capacity of the power-constrained Gaussian channel, we need to apply Gaussian shaping over the AWGN-good polar lattice, which is difficult to implement directly.
+Motivated by \cite{LingBel13}, we apply Gaussian shaping to the top lattice $\Lambda$ instead.
+This shaping process generally leads to a nonuniform input distribution and an binary memoryless asymmetric (BMA) channel for each level.
+In this case, we need polar coding technique for asymmetric channels.

-\begin{deft}[Bhattacharyya Parameter for BMA Channel \cite{polarsource,aspolarcodes}] Let $W$ be a BMA channel with input $X \in \mathcal{X}=\{0,1\}$ and output $Y \in \mathcal{Y}$, and let $P_X$ and $P_{Y|X}$ denote the input distribution and channel transition probability, respectively.
+\begin{deft} {[}Bhattacharyya Parameter for BMA Channel \cite{polarsource,aspolarcodes}{]} Let $W$ be a BMA channel with input $X\in\mathcal{X}=\{0,1\}$ and output $Y\in\mathcal{Y}$, and let $P_{X}$ and $P_{Y|X}$ denote the input distribution and channel transition probability, respectively.
 The Bhattacharyya parameter $Z$ for channel $W$ is the defined as